 - Returning stateside is harder than we expected.
 Suddenly home doesn’t feel like home.
 It’s almost shocking to be back in America where everyone speaks your language.
 In public, we sometimes feel a loss of privacy, because everyone can understand our English conversations.

-- Even the vocabulary is different.
+- Even the English vocabulary is different.
 Back in the States, people don’t use words like “Stateside” or “downrange” much.
 They usually say “here” or “deployed.”

 - We missed American restaurants like Chick Fil-A when we were overseas, but what I wouldn’t do for a jagerschnitzel or a doner right now!